Different Types of Forests in India

 Centre for Policy Research (CPR)

-The Centre for Policy Research, or CPR, is a public organisation dedicated to research established in 1973.
-It’s a non-profit organisation conducting detailed research independently about the public interest.
+The Centre for Policy Research, or CPR, is a public research organisation established in 1973.
+It’s a non-profit organisation conducting independent, detailed research on public interest.

 It’s a public think tank run by academics from different fields.
-These professionals express their valuable views and insights on relatable topics, helping people understand more about important and complex contemporary world issues.
+These professionals share valuable insights on relatable topics, helping people better understand important and complex contemporary world issues.

 India State of Forest Report (ISFR)

 India State of Forest Report is a report on Indian forests released by the Forest Survey of India.
-It’s a biennial report that comes out once every two years.
-The report describes India’s total forest cover, estimation of trees, types of forests, etc. The last ISFR came out in 2019, according to which India’s forest cover is 21.67%.
+It’s a biennial report issued every two years.
+The report describes India’s total forest cover, estimates of tree numbers, types of forests, etc. The last ISFR came out in 2019, which stated that India’s forest cover is 21.67%.

 United Nations Framework Convention on Climate Change (UNFCCC)